Color-Of-Code/website/content/pages/hardware/minidv.md

 In order to create error reports about the quality of the data grabbed I found DV-Analyzer to be really very helpful.

 <quote author="DVAnalyzer">
-DV Analyzer provides a way to analyze and report audio, video, subcode, and structural errors within a DV file.
+DV Analyzer provides a way to analyze and report audio, video, sub-code, and structural errors within a DV file.
 This enables automated quality control and the ability to verify the accuracy and integrity of the reformatting process on a frame-by-frame basis.
 </quote>

 * https://mediaarea.net/DVAnalyzer